eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 Therefore, the difference in strict approvals is exactly that of total approvals.
 If W has more total approvals than C ($$x_W > x_C$$), then W must also have more strict approvals than C. Thus, W wins the head-to-head matchup against C based on the expressed dichotomous preferences of the electorate.
 Since this holds for any candidate C, W is the Condorcet winner based on the expressed dichotomous preferences.

+---

-**Score internal inconsistency example**: Suppose we have two candidates, A and B, and 101 voters, and assume that we are using a SCORE voting system with more than 2 levels.
+**Score internal inconsistency example**: If you allow just one more tier than Approval in a SCORE system (like being able to rate candidates 0, 1, or 2), then you immediately lose internal consistency and ballot-based Condorcet consistency.
+Suppose we have two candidates, A and B, and 101 voters, and assume that we are using a SCORE voting system with more than 2 levels.
 If there were only two levels, this would be Approval voting which is consistent, as proven above.
 Without loss of generality, let's assume we have just three levels.
 The following example works regardless of how many levels there are.
 If the 101 voters have the following scores:

 - 48 voters scored candidate A as 2, and candidate B as 0.
 - 3 voters scored candidate A as 2, and candidate B as 1.